Toddlers 2 - 3 Years Old

 - When you pick up your child, please do not forget to take home his or her water bottle.

 Nap time is approximately 12 pm to 2:30 pm.
-Please do not drop off or pick up your child during the nap time in order not to disturb other children sleep.
+Please do not drop off your child during the nap time in order not to disturb other children sleep.

 ClassDojo is a communication app that is used in toddler classes.
 We use it to share photos and messages, such as daily notes including health, appetite, diapering, absence notice, and class updates.
 We also use the app to notify you when your child’s supplies are running low.
 We will send out invitation soon so please download the app.